A consumer-health app design for better productivity and mindful screen time

 User flow, causal diagrams, wireframing, prototyping, design critique

-Internet overuse has become an increasingly prominent issue given the commonality and transforming usage landscape of mobile device, which can lead to reduced productivity and performance in academics and workplace.
+Internet overuse has become an increasingly prominent issue, which can lead to reduced productivity and performance in academics and workplace.
 Even though there are many attempts to cut down the internet overuse, limited effect has been found.
-Thus, we decided to revisit and scope the problem space aiming to uncover the gap of existing solutions.
-We eventually re-scoped our problem statement to the final, distal goal of users to boost their concentration time for better productivity.
+We decided to revisit problem space aiming to uncover the gap of existing solutions.
+We eventually re-scoped our problem statement targeting the final user goal to boost concentration time for better productivity.

 We conducted literature review and guerrilla interviews (sneaked in questions in every possible chat - sorry friends!) to understand why internet overuse has become such a prevailing issue in modern society.

 We tested with users and went through several rounds of design critique with fellow designers and the instructor in class and iterated rapidly with wireframes.
 This helped us to identify major issues in high-level design decisions and usability issues of UI placements and copy.

 Insight will soft-remind the users with progress alert when users drift away to leisure use of device.
 Unlike the preventive blackout time as existing solutions, the design of progress alert and break timer nudges users’ conscious evaluation of their focus performance.

 Multiple types of technology has become increasingly prevailing at schools and workplace.
 We believe having an insight of focus patterns across different platforms will provide users a more seamless experience to build their focus patterns and a more comprehensive understanding about their device usage during their worktime.